Constraining Single-Field Inflation with MegaMapper

 Following \citep{Sailer:2021yzm}, we fix the minimum power spectrum wavenumber to $k_{\rm min}=\mathrm{max}[0.003\hMpc,2\pi/V^{1/3}]$, and use bins of width $\Delta k = 0.005\hMpc$.
 We fix the maximum scale by asserting that the relative size of the FoG term (which usually dominates the theoretical error) is the same as for the BOSS analysis with $k^P_{\rm max}\approx 0.17\hMpc$ \citep{Cabass:2022wjy}.
 This is a relatively conservative choice and is equivalent to demanding that the FoG contributions are at most $10\%$ of the tree-level theory.
 The $Q_0$ statistic is not affected by FoG, thus we consider modes up to the Zel'dovich velocity dispersion scale, fixing $k_{\rm max}^Q = \left[\int dq P_{\rm lin}(q)/(6\pi^2)\right]^{-1/2}$, again following \citep{Sailer:2021yzm}.\footnote{This is a conservative choice, since $\left[\int dq P_{\rm lin}(q)/(6\pi^2)\right]^{-1/2}$ in question is the characteristic scale of the dispacement field, the bulk of which is accounted for via infrared resummation \citep{Blas:2016sfa,Ivanov:2018gjr,Senatore:2014via}.
 The true $k_{\rm max}$ relevant for $Q_0$ can be significantly larger than this (up to the non-linear scale) as discussed in \citep[e.g.,][]{Ivanov:2021fbu}.
 Since $Q_0$ does not contribute strongly to NLPNG constraints, this choice is not strongly relevant for our analysis.} For the bispectrum, we consider broader bins of $\Delta k = 0.01\hMpc$ (since the desired signal is relatively smooth), and fix $k_{\rm min}^B=0.01\hMpc$, and the maximum by asserting that the FoG contribution has similar contributions to those in the BOSS analyis, which here requires it to be less than $2\%$ of the tree-level theory, yielding $k_{\rm max}^B\approx 0.20\hMpc$ at $z=3$.
 This is lower than for the power spectrum, since we include only tree-level terms in the bispectrum model (though could extend beyond this via the approaches of \citep{Philcox:2022frc,DAmico:2022osl}).\footnote{Imposing stronger bounds on the FoG contribution reduces the detection significance somewhat: we find a $\approx30\%$ increase in $\sigma(f_{\rm NL})$ when restricting the terms to be $5\%$ and $1\%$ of the power spectrum and bispectrum respectively.
 This is equivalent to increasing $\sigma_v$ by a factor of $\sqrt{2}$.
 Further discussion of the dependence on $k_{\rm max}$ can be found below.} Finally, we perform the forecast via an MCMC analysis of the fiducial $f_{\rm NL}^{\rm eq}=f_{\rm NL}^{\rm orth}=0$ spectra, using the \textsc{Class-PT} code \citep{2020PhRvD.102f3533C}, the \textsc{MontePython} sampler \citep{Brinckmann:2018cvx} and the public likelihoods described in \citep{2021arXiv211204515P},\footnote{Available at \href{https://github.com/oliverphilcox/full_shape_likelihoods}{github.com/oliverphilcox/full\_shape\_likelihoods}.} assuming a Gaussian likelihood.
-We assume a diagonal covariance matrix for the power spectrum multipoles (as in \citep{2019JCAP...11..034C}, validated in \citep{Wadekar:2020hax}) and bispectrum, though we note that off-diagonal contributions may somewhat reduce the detection significances \citep{Floss:2022wkq}.